McGregor South Africa – Where to Eat, What to do

 How Bazaar is on Voortrekker Street (on the left) and is a large white, thatched property, offering coffees plus baked goods daily.
 They also sell a lovely selection of hand-crafted treasures, gifts, homeware & clothing.
 023 625 1876.
 Open Mon – Sat 9am – 4.30pm.
 Sun 9am – 1pm.

-Cafe Gourmet at 44 Voortrekker St (in the courtyard behind Grape De-Vine and The Wellness Space) is a cafe, deli and restaurant offering tea, coffee and light snacks as well as breakfast, lunch and dinner on various days of the week.
-Bring your own wine (not licenced).
-Evening bookings essential: Sms or WhatsApp: 083 254 8933.
+The Courtyard Bistro (formerly Cafe Gourmet) at 44 Voortrekker St (in the courtyard behind Grape De-Vine and The Wellness Space) is a cafe, deli and restaurant offering tea, coffee and light snacks as well as breakfast and lunch every day of the week.
+Breakfast served from 9.00am.
+Bring your own wine for lunch (not licenced).
+Sms or WhatsApp: 083 254 8933.

 Grape De-vine is a boutique wine shop and wine bar and also has a selection of wine related gifts for sale.
 Showcasing a great selection of wines from the area, it is the perfect spot to enjoy a sundowner or to just watch the world go by with a glass of wine or champagne (or a bottle).
 Open Tuesday to Saturday 11am to 7pm.
+Casual evening food sometimes available, please enquire.
 082 619 5543.

 This Getaway Magazine Blog post offers some great Dining out information!
 “Places to Eat & Stay in McGregor”

-The Monster Munch Food Truck is a popular new attraction in McGregor – rolling in to our village for an evening or two during the week (this will be updated once we know set evenings), enjoy beef, chicken and veggie burgers and wraps, etc. Usually sited near our Tourism office from 6pm to 8.30pm.
+The Monster Munch Food Truck is a popular attraction in McGregor – rolling in to our village for an evening or two during the week, enjoy beef, chicken and veggie burgers and wraps, etc. Usually sited near our Tourism office from 6pm to 8.30pm.

 Our wonderful local McGregor Tourism Office has full information on all the restaurants and cafes in McGregor.
 Visit their website for info.
 “Where to Eat”.